assertedio/mocha-ldjson/README.md

     // Additional fields depending on the event type },
-  "timestamp": "2020-03-15T22:21:45.622Z", // Time the event occurred at "timeMs": 15, // Time since the reporter was initialized }
+  "timestamp": "2020-03-15T22:21:45.622Z", // Time the event occurred at "elapsedMs": 15, // Time since the reporter was initialized }
 ```